11 Intriguing Philly Museums You’ve Probably Never Heard Of

 Off-the-Beaten Path Philly Museums

-These hidden family-friendly attractions provide enriching adventures for all ages.
+As you can see, there’s a lot more to explore in Philadelphia than just the big-name attractions.
 Venture off the beaten path and discover the fascinating stories waiting to be uncovered in Philly’s under-the-radar museums.
+These family-friendly attractions provide enriching adventures for all ages.